-The most significant regulatory requirement - particularly in terms of impact - may be the government-wide and mandatory CEQ regulations on agency decisionmaking under NEPA because these regulations are specifically delegated by Congress and any regulation with NEPA implications must follow the CEQ process, as a supplement to the APA process, before reaching the final regulatory decision.
-NEPA and CEQ government-wide regulations serve the dual purpose of informing agency decision-makers of the environmental effects of proposed federal actions and ensuring that relevant information is made available to members of the public so they "may also play a role in both the decisionmaking process and the implementation of that decision."
-NEPA does not mandate particular results, but prescribes a necessary process; if the adverse environmental effects of the proposed action are adequately identified and evaluated, the agency is not constrained by NEPA from deciding that other values outweigh the environmental costs."
-NEPA merely guards against "uninformed - rather than unwise - agency action."
-NEPA, however, has imposed an even greater role on the administrative record process because it requires fundamentally more rigorous "consideration" in reaching a record of decision and in the administrative record supporting that decision.
+agency decision.
+138 The most significant regulatory requirement - particularly in terms of impact - may be the government-wide and mandatory CEQ regulations on agency decision-making under NEPA because these regulations are specifically delegated by Congress and any regulation-major federal action, including regulatory activity with NEPA-significant environmental implications must follow the CEQ process, as a supplement to the APA process, before reaching the final regulatory decision.
+139 NEPA and CEQ government-wide regulations serve the dual purpose of informing agency decision-makers/decision-makers of the environmental effects of proposed federal actions and ensuring that relevant information is made available to members of the public so they "may also play a role in both the decisionmaking process and the implementation of that decision."
+140 NEPA does not mandate particular results, but prescribes a necessary process; if the adverse environmental effects of the proposed action are adequately identified and evaluated, the agency is not constrained by NEPA from deciding that other values outweigh the environmental costs."
+141 NEPA merely guards against "uninformed - rather than unwise - agency action."
+142 NEPA, however, has imposed an even greater role on the administrative record process because it requires fundamentally more rigorous "consideration" in reaching a record of decision and in the administrative record supporting that decision.

 If a rulemaking necessitates a NEPA analysis and record of decision, the NEPA record categorically becomes part of the rulemaking administrative record.
 CEQ regulations specifically require agencies to adopt procedures specifying that relevant environmental documents, comments, and responses be part of the record in formal rulemaking or adjudicatory proceedings, the relevant environmental documents, comments, and responses accompany the proposal through existing agency review processes so that agency officials use the statement in making decisions, and the alternatives considered by the decisionmaker must be encompassed by the range of alternatives discussed in the relevant environmental documents.
-NEPA requirements and case law, accordingly, naturally affect, if not drive, consideration of rulemaking administrative records.
+NEPA requirements and case law, accordingly, may naturally affect, if not drive, consideration of rulemaking administrative records, to which they apply.

 Agency regulations dealing with the administrative record before the agency appear most often to be rules of practice and procedure.
-Food and Drug Administration (FDA) rules, for example, establish the contents of the administrative record for any promulgation of regulations, and the administrative record is intended to be the sole basis for the FDA's
+Food and Drug Administration (FDA) rules, for example, establish the contents of the administrative rulemaking record for any promulgation of